Iaryan-21/iaryan-21.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Robotics Graduate Student at the [University of Maryland](https://robotics.umd.edu) and Generative AI Engineer at the [Multimedia Information Group](https://www.nist.gov/itl/iad/mig), Information Technology Laboratory, [NIST, U.S. Department of Commerce](https://www.nist.gov).
+I'm an upcoming PhD. in Mathematical Statistics student at the [University of Maryland](https://stat.umd.edu/grad-home/phd-in-statistics.html).
+I am also affiliated with [NIST, U.S. Department of Commerce](https://www.nist.gov) as a Generative AI Researcher in the [Multimedia Information Group](https://www.nist.gov/itl/iad/mig), Information Technology Laboratory.
+I did my Masters in Robotics  at the [University of Maryland](https://robotics.umd.edu) and Undergrad in Electronics and Communication Engineerinf from [VIT, Vellore] (https://vit.ac.in).
 ## Focus

-My work lies at the intersection of artificial intelligence and robotics, with particular emphasis on:
+My interest lies at the intersection of Mathematics, Statistics and Deep Learning with emphasis on:
-- Deep Learning Architectures
+- Geometric Deep Learning
-- Computer Vision Systems
+- Analysis of High Dimensional Data
-- Natural Language Processing
+- Graph Strcuture Data Processing
-- Multimodal AI Integration
+- Applied Statistics
+- Mathematical Analysis

 ## Expertise